barryclark/jekyll-now/_posts/2020-12-18-First-6-Months-As-A-Drone-Pilot.md

 title: My first 6 months as a Drone Pilot
 ---

 >I've flown my Mavic Air 2 for about 6 months now and I have loved it.
 I've really enjoyed getting up in the air and taking the best photos that I can.
-Here's a couple of my favorite photos that I've taken, and then I'm going to talk about next steps for me and FPV
+Here's a couple of my favorite photos that I've taken, and then I'm going to talk about next steps for me and my drone **videos**

 #### **This is where I live:**